emunaran/DataGenerator/README.md

 ### Running example

 Here we will use as an example the popular dataset "diabetes" downloaded from Kaggle.
-Run the following configuration via terminal or the IDE configuration:
+Run the main.py file with the following configuration via terminal or the IDE configuration:

 #### Running GAN model